Wasikeonesmus/MiniBarkery/README.md

 - Secure data storage
 - Input validation

-## Support
-For support, please:
-- Check the documentation
-- Open an issue on GitHub
-- Contact the development team

-## Contributing
-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
-- Flask Framework
-- SQLAlchemy
-- Bootstrap
-- All contributors and users

 ## Running Tests

-To run the unit tests for the Barkery System, follow these steps:
+To run the unit tests for the Upendo Bakery System, follow these steps:

 1. Ensure you have a virtual environment activated:
 ```bash